brodycj/java-node/README.md

 - Java --> JS callback now working with support for _integer_ parameters and return value

 TODO:
+- smart handling of multiple versions of Node.js
 - build and test on Linux
 - String, array, "double-precision" (32-bit floating point), and simple Object parameters and return value JS <--> Java
 - JS --> Java with function return value